vmacarios/spring-demo-annotations/README.md

 It's not necessary to define a singleton scope as it is implicit.

 The hook methods are triggered by the @PostConstruct and @PreDestroy Annotations above the desired method.\
-void is the common return type used in hook methods as the return can't be captured.\
+The common return type used in hook methods is void as the return can't be captured.\
 They can have any access modifier and name, but has to be no-arg.\
 Note: @PreDestroy method is not called when using "prototype" scope.